Azoulay v The Queen: Background

-At trial, the judge spoke about the law under which Azoulay was charged, and told the jury that if they found Azoulay guilty, there must be evidence beyond a reasonable doubt.
-He also declined to summarize the facts of the case, saying that they "have been well elaborated by the Defence and the Crown."
-Azoulay was found guilty of manslaughter and sentenced to seven years in prison.
-Quebec's court of appeal upheld the conviction, albeit with the Chief Justice dissenting that the trial judge's discussion with the jury was inadequate.
+The trial judge spoke about the law under which Azoulay was charged, and instructed the jury that to find Azoulay guilty, the Crown prosecutor must prove the case beyond a reasonable doubt.
+The trial judge declined to summarize the facts of the case, saying that they "have been well elaborated by the Defence and the Crown."
+The jury found Azoulay guilty of the lesser included offence of manslaughter.
+The trial judge sentenced him to seven years in prison.
+Quebec's Court of King's Bench, Appeal Side, upheld the conviction.
+The Chief Justice of Quebec dissented, finding that the trial judge's charge to the jury was inadequate.